perticascatalin/Research/RelationalPROG/5_practice_report.md

 ## 10. Neural Problem Solving

 ### 10.1 Tasks

 #### 10.1.1 Sorting a List

-**Description**: This task is relational because the outputs depend on how large an element is in comparison to the rest of the elements in the input array.
+**Description**: Sorting a list of numbers is one of the first examples in every introductory computer science class.
+The task requires rearranging the elements of a list in increasing (or decreasing) order.
+There are numerous algorithms designed to solve this problem for any given input list.
+They differ in their strategies (eg. iterative or recursive) and their time complexity.
+For our purposes, this task is relational because the outputs depend on how large an element is in comparison to the rest of the elements in the input array.

 **Input**: Array of N unique elements (integers) with values in the range [1,50].

-**Output**: Array of N values specifying the position of each element in the sorted array.
+**Output**: Array of N values denoting the position of each element in the sorted array.

 **EXAMPLE**: